shpml/fundamentals/10_chapter/05_lesson.md

 So, where do we go from here?

-One way to determine the winner might be to check whether X has won and then to check whether O has won.
+One way to determine the winner might be to check whether or not X has won and then to check whether or not O has won.
 And what if two functions existed that would determine this for us?

 We could call them `winnerIsX` and `winnerIsO`. `winnerIsX` could give us back `true` if X has won and `false` if it hasn't.
 If such functions existed, we could rewrite `getWinner` like this: